frankstepanski/js-fullstack-course/2-Web Development/3-vscode.md

 2. Search for “Live Server” (or any name)
 3. Click **Install**

-> Beginners should start with Live Server + Prettier.
-More extensions can be added later.
+> Start with a few, then add more later.

 ## What Is Emmet